-)-21-21 Coho edule G (Form 990) 2021
+)-21-21 Sohe edule G (Form 990) 2021

 Sch edule G (Form 990) 2021 JAPAN AMERICA SOCIETY OF OREGON 93- 0/8340 / Page 3 11 Does the organization conduct gaming activities with nonmembers?
 Yes No No 12 Is the organization a grantor, beneficiary or trustee of a trust, or a member of a partnership or other entity formed to administer charitable gaming?
-Yes ☐ No 13 Indicate the percentage of gaming activity conducted in: а The organization's facility 13a % An outside facility 13b % 14 Enter the name and address of the person who prepares the organization's gaming/special events books and records: Name Address 15a Does the organization have a contract with a third party from whom the organization receives gaming revenue?
-Yes ☐ No b If "Yes," enter the amount of gaming revenue received by the organization \$\bigs\\$ and the amount of gaming revenue retained by the third party \$\bigs\\$ С If "Yes," enter name and address of the third party: Name Address > 16 Gaming manager information: Name Gaming manager compensation ▶ \$ Description of services provided Director/officer Employee Independent contractor 17 Mandatory distributions Mandatory distributions: Is the organization required under state law to make charitable distributions from the gaming proceeds to а retain the state gaming license? , Yes ☐ No h Enter the amount of distributions required under state law to be distributed to other exempt organizations or spent in the - 163 140 organization's own exempt activities during the tax year > \$ Pa rt IV Supplemental Information.
-Provide the explanations required by Part I, line 2b, columns (iii) and (v); and (art III. lind es 9.
-9 9b.
-10b.
-15b, 15c, 16, and 17b, as applicable.
+Yes ☐ No 13 Indicate the percentage of gaming activity conducted in: а The organization's facility 13a % b An outside facility 13b % 14 Enter the name and address of the person who prepares the organization's gaming/special events books and records: Name Address 15a Does the organization have a contract with a third party from whom the organization receives gaming revenue? 🔲 ' Yes ☐ No b If "Yes," enter the amount of gaming revenue received by the organization \$\bigs\\$ and the amount of gaming revenue retained by the third party \$\bigs\\$ С If "Yes," enter name and address of the third party: Name Address 16 Gaming manager information: Name Gaming manager compensation ▶ \$ Description of services provided Director/officer Employee Independent contractor 17 Mandatory distributions: Is the organization required under state law to make charitable distributions from the gaming proceeds to а retain the state gaming license?
+Yes ☐ No h Enter the amount of distributions required under state law to be distributed to other exempt organizations or spent in the - 110 organization's own exempt activities during the tax year $\blacktriangleright$ \$ Pa rt IV Supplemental Information.
+Provide the explanations required by Part I, line 2b, columns (iii) and (v); and columns (iiii) and (v); and columns (iiiii) and (v); and columns (iiiii) and (v); and columns (iiiiiiii) and (v); and columns (iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii art III. lin es 9 1 9b 10b 15b, 15c, 16, and 17b, as applicable.
 Also provide any additional information.
-See instructions. a , , 100, 100, 10, and 110, ac applicable.
-Also provide any additional information.
-Cool incitabilities.
+See instructions.
+Z. C, 00 0, 55, 105, row, roo, ro, and rro, ac approach or not provide any additional monators.